oneapi-src/oneDNN/doc/programming_model/data_types.md

 | s8, u8    | Intel AVX512, Intel DL Boost    | not supported |

 @note
-  DNNL has functional bfloat16 support on processors with Intel AVX512 Byte and Word Instructions (AVX512BW) support for validation purposes.
+  oneDNN has functional bfloat16 support on processors with Intel AVX512 Byte and Word Instructions (AVX512BW) support for validation purposes.
 The performance of bfloat16 primitives on platforms without hardware acceleration for bfloat16 is 3-4x lower in comparison to